-For many businesses professional indemnity is not a legal requirement.
+For many businesses, professional indemnity is not a legal requirement.
 In fact, in Australia quite often the only insurance that is required at law is workers compensation insurance.
-And that’s only for those companies with employees.
+That’s only for those companies with employees.

 2. Importantly, check your client or supplier contracts closely before signing.
-You may find that you are contractually obligated to have professional indemnity insurance.
+In fact, you may find that you are contractually obligated to have professional indemnity insurance.
 Furthermore, before client’s engage you they may require a Professional Indemnity Certificate of Currency.
 This requirement may be included in the Insurance and Indemnity clauses of the contract.
 Meaning, you must supply a Certificate of Currency before starting.
-A Certificate of Currency is a document confirming that your insurance policy is in force and paid.
-It includes details such as the insured company, period of insurance, sums insured or limit of liability.
-Your client wants to know that they are both protected if something goes wrong.
-If your client decides to sue you to recover losses, they want peace of mind.
-Having an insurance company behind you to cover costs, might be the difference between winning and losing your next contract.
+What does this mean?
+Quite simply, a Certificate of Currency is a document confirming that your insurance policy is in force and paid.
+Also, it includes details such as the insured company, period of insurance, sums insured or limit of liability.
+Your client will want to know that they are both protected if something goes wrong.
+Therefore, if your client decides to sue you to recover losses, they want peace of mind.
+Ultimately, having an insurance company behind you to cover costs might be the difference between winning and losing your next contract.

 In summary, if you provide any service that is relied upon by other people or businesses, you may need PI insurance to protect you.
 In fact, not having PI Insurance often represent a serious business risk.

 To get your Professional Indemnity quote instantly online go to FD Beck’s online quick quote.
 Answer a few simple questions to generate your online quote.
 Almost 150 professional occupations are covered.